arelangi/adityarelangi.com/talks/2017/may/index.md

 ![microservices inforgraphic](microservices.png)

 ???
-- Okay, we came up with microservices
+- SOA is a broad term, microservices is a specific subset of this
-- Microservices begin where SOA stopped short
+- Microservices continued where SOA stopped short
-- Instead of modularizing but still being tied to monoliths, we broke everything into small atomic pieces
+- Instead of modularizing but still being tied to monoliths, we broke everything into small atomic pieces that are focused on doing a small task
-- We have a huge common database for everything?
-Well, instead maintain a separate database for each microservice
+- Instead of having a single large database we have multiple smaller databases for each microservice
 - One microservice goes down, no big deal, the rest of your system is operational while you work on the fix
-- You want to swap out something new by something newer, go for it cowboy

 - a software architecture design pattern, in which complex applications are composed of small, independent processes communicating with each other using language-agnostic APIs.
 These services are small, highly decoupled and focus on doing a small task.